Kreswell/kreswell.github.io/_posts/2019-08-14-APointlessReconstructionOfTheRealNumbers.md

 # The Pointless Topology
 I started writing this section and got myself so turned around that I had to pretty much scrap everything and start over.

 Let $$X$$ be a (pretty much arbitrary) set.
-We want to construct a topology, or at least a lattice of sets,
+We want to construct a topology, or at least a lattice of sets, which is as complete as possible, but still only requires